codeforpdx/symptomsurvey_backend/README.md

 #### Adding Controllers and Routes

 If you want to add a Create, Read, Update, or Delete (CRUD) endpoint for a resource, then it should be added to the controllers directory.
 To add a new resource create a python file with the resource name, expose a method from it called `add_routes`, and call that method in the `add_routes` method in controllers/routes.

+#### Adding python dependencies

+Add the dependency you need to `requirements.txt` and rebuild and launch the docker container with `docker-compose build web` - `docker-compose up`.
+The new dependency will then be available in the contained project.